 As we have previously mentioned in many articles, Malawi is a particular favourite of the Uyaphi team.
 Both by the friendliness and warmth of its people and by the diversity of its landscapes and fauna.
 On a recent trip to Malawi, we explored the southern corner of Lake Malawi, the last of the Great Rift Valley lakes.
 Tucked away in the Liwonde National Park which straddles the Shire River is Mvuu Lodge.

-Mvuu means hippo in the local Tonga language and is suggestive of the camp’s location.
+Mvuu means hippo in the local Tonga language and is suggestive of the camp's location.
 It comprises of eight fixed tents on decks each overlooking a different aspect of the river, with those eponymous hippos as a permanent feature.
-The lodge is run by the rather excellent Wilderness Safari company who enjoy a well deserved reputation for low impact eco tourism with luxuriously simple accommodation.
+The lodge is run by the rather excellent Wilderness Safari company who enjoy a well-deserved reputation for low impact eco tourism with luxuriously simple accommodation.
 The camp is connected by raised walkways and beaten paths with a comfortable dining area, various lounges and a hidden swimming pool area.
-Game is free to roam in the camp with amusing warthog as almost permanent fixtures (at least, I find their expressions and movement amusing.)
+The game is free to roam in the camp with amusing Warthog as almost permanent fixtures (at least, I find their expressions and movement amusing.)

 This is a place for old Africa hands.
 Luxury in the simplicity of its decor, its buildings, its surroundings, its environment and a way of life it represents.
 It warms my heart that it exists and Africa is all the better for it.